lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 - the User Interface is in the outermost layer of the  system
 - the Entities are at the centre of the system and are the results of applying Enterprise Business Rules.
 - the Application Business Rules reside in the layer which surrounds the Entities
-- the Data Store and Network, which provide the entities, are in the outer layer
+- the Data Store and Network, which provide the entities, are in the outermost layer
 - the Interface Adapters, and in particular the Presenters and Gateways are placed in a layer between the User Interface and Application Business logic layers

 ### Object Dependencies

 In the Clean Architecture, object dependencies can only be explicit in one direction - towards the centre.
 This is shown in the diagram by the dependency arrow pointing inward.
 A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.
+All dependencies going in a direction away from the centre must be implemented as a dependency inversion, which means a protocol (in Swift, interface, in Java) must be used.

 All dependencies going in a direction away from the centre must be implemented as a dependency inversion.
 The inversion is implemented as a protocol and the object has to be injected into the layer.
 This works great for testing.